jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

     * string context_uri Optional.
 URI of the context to play, for example an album.
     * array uris Optional.
 Spotify track URIs to play.
     * object offset Optional.
 Indicates from where in the context playback should start.
+    * int position_ms.
+Optional.
+Indicates the position to start playback from.

 #### Return values
 * **bool** Whether the playback was successfully started.